rfxcom/node-rfxcom/README.md

 HomeEasy (EU)
 -------------
-HomeEasy devices use the specialised Lighting2 prototype, which itself uses an RfxCom object.
+HomeEasy devices use the Lighting2 transmitter object.
 There are two types of
 HomeEasy: the ones marketed in UK are of type 'AC', while those in the Netherlands and elsewhere are of type 'HOMEEASY_EU'.

 <pre>